MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/matchmaking/usage.md

 > Y-Axis: # of waiting tickets

-## Common Issues Identified with Matchmaking Usage Data
+## Other Common Issues Identified with Matchmaking Usage Data

 As mentioned in some of the chart descriptions above, charts can be used and cross-referenced to pinpoint issues with matchmaking queues.
 The following